NVIDIA/workbench-example-agentic-rag/README.md

 2. Get an NVIDIA Developer Account and an API key.
    * Go to [build.nvidia.com](https://build.nvidia.com/) and click `Login`.
    * Create account, verify email.
-   * Make a Cloud Account.
+   * Create a Cloud Account.
    * Click your initial > `API Keys`.
    * Create and save your key because you may need it for other projects.